HEALTH & WELLNESS

 Lyme Disease: Transmitted through tick bites

 Leptospirosis is considered the most widespread zoonotic disease in the world.
 It is a bacterial disease that can pass from animals to humans when an unhealed break in the skin comes into contact with water or soil where an infected animal’s urine is present.
-Cases usually occur during the summer and fall.
+The risk is nearly the same year-round.

 Bordetella the main bacteria Bordetella Bronchiseptica is a respiratory pathogen commonly found in companion animals and can cause infectious bronchitis in dogs and other animals.
-It can infect humans and is only a risk factor for people with weakened immune systems.
+It can infect humans and is a risk factor for people with weakened immune systems, as well as small children.

 Lyme Disease is an infectious disease caused by the bacteria Borrelia burgdorferi and transmitted to humans by a bite from an infected blacklegged or deer tick, after feeding on infected deer, birds or mice.

-Rabies is the best-known zoonosis in Canada, and the most deadly.
+Rabies is a well-known zoonotic disease in Canada, and the most deadly.
 Rabies is usually spread through an animal bite, saliva contamination of wounds or entrance into damaged skin, and infects warm-blooded mammals.
-Wildlife animals most likely to spread rabies include skunks, raccoons and bats.
+Wildlife animals most likely to spread rabies include bats, skunks, raccoons and bats.
 Unvaccinated feral cats and dogs are a concern in remote areas of Canada.
-Vaccination can prevent infection and is mandatory for pets in many areas.
+Vaccination can prevent infection and is mandatory for pets in many areas

 Related Articles